Multiple Testing under High-dimensional Dynamic Factor Model: Introduction

-The rest of the paper is organized as follows.
-In Section \ref{sec:method}, we introduce our new method for selecting skilled funds, followed by deriving its theoretical properties in Section~\ref{Sec_3}.
-Two useful extensions of the proposed method are presented in Section~\ref{sec:extension}.
-The finite-sample performance of the proposed test procedure is examined in Section \ref{sec:simu}.
-In Section~\ref{sec:emp}, we apply our method to study the performance of the hedge funds.
-Some concluding remarks are in Section~\ref{sec:conclude}.
-The technical proofs are deferred to the Appendix.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:method}, we introduce our new method for sparse signal detection, followed by the derivation of its theoretical properties in Section~\ref{Sec_3}.
+Two useful extensions of our proposed method are presented in Section~\ref{sec:extension}.
+The finite-sample performance of our proposed testing procedure is examined in Section \ref{sec:simu}.
+In Section~\ref{sec:emp}, we apply our method to study the performance of hedge funds.
+Concluding remarks are presented in Section~\ref{sec:conclude}.
+All technical proofs are reported to the appendix.